Last updated on September 15th, 2021

 [vii] Glenn Waller (2016) ‘Recent advances in psychological therapies for eating disorders’

-I found it very useful to contrast the CBT-E manual with Waller's highly readable book for therapists (blue cover), which presents detailed guidance rather than a strict protocol: Waller, G., Cordery, H., Costorphine, E., Hinrichsen, H., Lawson, R., Mountford, V., Russel, K. (2007) Cognitive Behavioral Therapy for Eating Disorders: Comprehensive Treatment Guide which also has a chapter on children and adolescents.
+I found it very useful to contrast the CBT-E manual with Waller's highly readable book for therapists (blue cover), which presents detailed guidance rather than a strict protocol.
+Authors are Waller, G., Cordery, H., Costorphine, E., Hinrichsen, H., Lawson, R., Mountford, V., Russel, K. (2007) Cognitive Behavioral Therapy for Eating Disorders: Comprehensive Treatment Guide There is a chapter on children and adolescents.